fallenhitokiri/drupan/Readme.md

-drupan - formally known as Zenbo.
+drupan - formerly known as Zenbo.

 # drupan - static site generator
 drupan is a static site generator.
 You can use it for blogs, sites or anything